 Entries that were published or broadcast in languages other than English are eligible, however they must be accompanied by a full translation, transcript or subtitles in English.

-Entries will not be accepted by full-time employees of Columbia Journalism School, the Dart Center for Journalism and Trauma or Dart Center satellite offices.
+Entries will not be accepted by full-time employees of Columbia Journalism School, the Dart Center for Journalism and Trauma or Dart Center affiliates.

 Exhibit the highest standards of journalistic excellence.

 Portray victims and survivors of trauma with sensitivity and insight.

 Inform readers about the ways individuals react to and cope with emotional trauma.